 The kit is fairly simple and does not contain to many parts.
 The general fit was ok, however, the legs were an issue and they needed a fair amount of filing.
 I used the kit decals for the medal ribbon, arm label, Luftwaffe and collar badges.
 However, the shoulder epaulettes and cap decals didn’t look right so I hand painted them instead.

-Even though the kit did supply a base with a cactus and while it was shaped and textured it did just look like what it was… a piece of plastic.
-So, I created a small vignette to display the figure on.
-It was simple to make I took a small square of wood painted with a sand coloured paint and glued on, using scenic cement, various sized gravel and stone.
+The kit box does contain a base with a cactus to be added to it.
+While they have some shape and texture they do look like what they are a piece of plastic!
+Instead I made a small vignette to display the figure on.
+It was simple to make I took a small square of wood painted it with a sand coloured paint.
+I then glued on, using scenic cement, various sized gravel and stone.